Class of 2016

 Joe Finger was born in Houston, Texas where he lived until retiring to Kerrville in 1988.

 In 1941, Mr. Finger began his professional career as a chemical engineer with positions at Pan America Refining Corp (AMOCVO), J.S.
-Abercrombie & Company where he was instrumental in the design, startup and operation of the 100 octane aviation gasoline refinery at Old Ocean, Texas.
-In spite of many attempts to get into the armed forces, he was consistently deferred by the Petroleum Administration for War.
+Abercrombie & Company where he was instrumental in the design, startup, and operation of the 100 octane aviation gasoline refinery at Old Ocean, Texas.
+Despite many attempts to get into the armed forces, he was consistently deferred by the Petroleum Administration for War.

-In 1988 he retired, moved to Kerrville and worked with Byron Nelson to redesign the Riverhill Country Club golf course.
-His final undertaking was the complete remodeling of the Scott Schriener Municipal Golf Course in Kerrville.
+In 1988 he retired, moved to Kerrville, and worked with Byron Nelson to redesign the Riverhill Country Club golf course.
+His final undertaking was the complete remodeling of the Scott Schreiner Municipal Golf Course in Kerrville.

 Birthplace: Houston, Texas